Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 Mycelium-based meat takes on the fibrous and tender consistency of animal-based meat but has a slightly different taste and significantly more benefits.

-Mycelium meat is nutritious as it is a complete protein because it contains all the essential amino acids.
-It also includes a sufficient supply of fiber, B vitamins, iron, zinc, and low cholesterol content.
+Mycelium-based meat is nutritious.
+It is a complete protein because it contains all the essential amino acids.
+It also includes a sufficient supply of fiber, B vitamins, iron, zinc, and low cholesterol.

 Furthermore, growing fungi-based meat requires up to 99% less energy, land, and water compared to what’s used to rear cattle.